 The lectures on the implementation of superconducting qubits will require some knowledge of condensed matter physics.
 Pre-requisite reading for Lecture 7 on superconductivity is lectures 18-20 of the online lecture course by S. Frolov of the University of Pittsburg. and pre-requisite reading for Lecture 9 on qubits is the nature article by John Clarke of Berkeley and Frank Wilhelm of the University of Waterloo.

-An interesting companion to the course is the set of video lectures by David Deutsch of OxfordUniversity that you might find informative and amusing.
+There is a set of video lectures by David Deutsch of OxfordUniversity that you might find informative and amusing.
 Deutsch is a pioneer of quantum computing and was the first to formulate a description of a quantum Turing machine.
-The video lectures are informative and amusing but be aware that David Deutsch is an eccentric fellow.
-You will be exposed to his rather unconventional world view, the multi-world interpretation of quantum mechanics.

-Notes on the first introductory lecture will be posted before the start of the course.
+Notes on the first introductory lectures will be posted before the start of the course.

 There will be four take home exercises during the ten-week period to accompany the material discussed in class.